 • EXAMPLE: Project 1: Exploring Photo Composition Rules

-Description - 3 points
+Summary – 3 points

 • Explain what you will do, learn and make

 • EXAMPLE: I plan to explore some photographic compositional rules.
 I will find an example of a rule at Flickr.com and try to copy the images on campus with the class digital camera.
 I will publish the example images and my imitations on my Flickr.com account.
 I will also write a short explanation about each image at flickr.com.
-Through my work I will learn more about:

 • F-stop